sksmith/cbatch/README.md

 package main

 import (
+	"fmt"
 	"math/rand"
+	"os"
 	"time"

 	cb "github.com/sksmith/cbatch"
 )

 func main() {
-  // Get the data you would like to process orders := [][]interface{}{
+	// Get the data you would like to process data := []interface{}{
-    {"one"}, {"two"}, {"three"}, {"four"}, {"five"}, {"six"}, }

-  // Execute handler with the bare minimum cb.Process(handle, orders)

-  // Speed things up with some concurrency cb.Process(handle, orders, cb.Concurrency(2))

-  // Or uncomment this version if you would like some bells and whistles
-  //
-  // cb.Process(
-  //  handle,                     // your handler function
-  //  orders,                     // the data you would like to process
-  //  cb.Concurrency(2),          // how many records would you like to process simultaneously
-  //  cb.Title("Testing Report"), // title of the output report
-  //  cb.Report(os.Stdout),       // where would you like the report to write?
-  //  cb.Progress)                // prints progress to Stderr
+		"one", "two", "three", "four", "five", "six",
 	}

+	// Execute handler with the bare minimum cb.Process(handle, data)

+	// Or speed things up with some concurrency results := cb.Process(handle, data, cb.Concurrency(2))
+	if len(results.Errors) > 0 {
+		// how would you like to handle the errors?
+	}

+	// Or if you would like some bells and whistles results = cb.Process(
+		handle,                     // your handler function
+		data,                       // the data you would like to process cb.Concurrency(2),          // how many records would you like to process simultaneously cb.Title("Some Batch Job"), // title of the output report cb.Progress)                // prints a progress bar to stderr

+  // Send a nicely formatted printout to your favorite output stream!
+	results.Print(os.Stdout)
+}

 // Define how you would like each row handled func handle(s interface{}) error {
-  time.Sleep(time.Duration(rand.Intn(1000)) * time.Millisecond)
+	time.Sleep(time.Duration(rand.Intn(100)) * time.Millisecond)
+	if s.(string) == "two" {
+		return fmt.Errorf("failed to process %s", s)
+	}
 	return nil
 }

 ```

 ### A More "Real World" Example